Exact Gaussian Moment Matching for Residual Networks: a Second-Order Method: Exact, closed-form analytical expressions for mean and covariance

-generalizing and superseding the results of \citet[App.~C.2]{frey_variational_1999}, \citet[App.~A.2.1]{wu_deterministic_2019}, and \citet[App.~B.2]{wright_analytic_2024}. \item[sine] in App.~\ref{app:sine} by combining the characteristic function of the Normal distribution with the trigonometric identity \(\sin(x) = \del{e^{ix} - e^{-ix}} /(2i)\), generalizing and superseding the results in \citet[App.~1]{sitzmann_implicit_2020}. \end{description} The calculations are interesting in themselves because they are probabilistic in nature: we never resort to Riemann integrals against the Gaussian density, instead working with higher-level properties of Gaussian variables derived in App.~\ref{app:gaussian-integrals}.
+generalizing \citet[App.~C.2]{frey_variational_1999}, \citet[App.~A.2.1]{wu_deterministic_2019}, and \citet[App.~B.2]{wright_analytic_2024}. \item[sine] in App.~\ref{app:sine} by combining the characteristic function of the Normal distribution with the trigonometric identity \(\sin(x) = \del{e^{ix} - e^{-ix}} /(2i)\), generalizing \citet[App.~1]{sitzmann_implicit_2020}. \end{description} The calculations are interesting in themselves because they are probabilistic in nature: we never resort to Riemann integrals against the Gaussian density.
+Instead we only use the fact that Gaussian density satisfies the ordinary differential equation \(\phi'(x) = -x\phi(x)\) and the closely related Stein's identity \(\expect X f(Y) = \Cov(X, Y) \expect f'(Y)\) for jointly Normal \((X, Y)\) and differentiable \(f\), and derive from these a panoply of Gaussian integral identities in App.~\ref{app:gaussian-integrals} which are ultimately used to solve all of the required integrals.
+To convey the flavor of these derivations, we list the most original result: {